AlejandroMu/PlantaPiloto/README.md

 4. **ICE: Internet communication engine.**
     <br>

-    This system used ICE middleware for communications.
+    This system used ICE middleware for communications version 3.7.9.
 This middleware enables easy remote procedure calls. more information about ICE <a href="https://zeroc.com/products/ice">here.</a>    <br>
     you need install ICE compiler for java, for that you can visit <a href="https://zeroc.com/downloads/ice/3.7/java">oficial page for downloads.</a>
     <br>
 5. **Gradle.**    <br>